ghchinoy/forgerock-docker/README.md

 ## To Do

 * `startOpenDJ` script is intended to also start the [REST access to OpenDJ](http://docs.forgerock.org/en/opendj/2.6.0/admin-guide/index.html#setup-rest2ldap-connection-handler), but currently doesn't work
+* Change example.ldif to be mountable, so that users can specify their own ldif
+* Add a script to download the latest OpenDJ